groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visio Stencil File(.vss) are stencil files created with Microsoft Visio 2007 and earlier.
+Represents a Visio Stencil File (.vss), which are stencil files created with Microsoft Visio 2007 and earlier.
 Stencil files provide drawing objects that can be included in a .VSD Visio drawing.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/vss